pharaox/carnalitas_x/README.md

 When evaluating slaves for buying, selling, enslaving, etc., the AI considers their fitness for all these positions.
 Slaves that are evaluated as useful usually end up actually being used (employed in a council or court position) by the AI.

+In addition, if Carnalitas lactation is enabled, the milk production amount is taken into account for the *Wet Nurse* court position aptitude.

 ### Capturing Slaves during Raids and Sieges

 With this mod, characters who can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
 This threshold is lower for characters with the [*Slaver* attitude](#slavery-attitudes).
 In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
 This increases the number of characters enslaved as a result of warfare or raiding.